 Lahm encouraged his team-mates to stay cool in the face of Algeria’s tough tackling, rearguard performance.
 On several occasions, German players would start to show signs of anger at such robust challenges but Lahm would quickly come across and calm them down, reminding them how costly a yellow card can be at a World Cup.

-Eventually, two goals in extra-time from André Schürrle and Mesut Özil would be enough to see Germany over the line, but their performance raised questions in the German media.
+Two goals in extra-time from André Schürrle and Mesut Özil would be enough to see Germany over the line, but their performance raised questions in the German media.
 Many thought that being taken to extra-time by Algeria was a sign that Germany were not good enough to win the tournament, yet the squad brushed these off nonchalantly.
 Lahm organised team meetings to keep everyone focused and on top of their task.
-He was the ultimate leader now – well balanced between being a friend and a mentor.
+He was the ultimate leader now – well-balanced between being a friend and a mentor.

 The win over France set up a semi-final against the hosts, Brazil.
 Many of the players that were still around from the 2006 World Cup knew the emotions involved in playing a home semi-final and knew how the Brazilians would be feeling.
 Nothing, however, could’ve prepared them for what awaited.